lcorr8/rails-videolib/multiple-users-notes.md

 []  -videos:
-[x]    .show view status edited to reflect the info from the join table [x]    .add border color to indicate view status on video show view []    .edit ratings to reflect the join table.
+[x]    .show view status edited to reflect the info from the join table [x]    .add border color to indicate view status on video show view [x]    .edit ratings to reflect the join table.
 Show your ratings with reason.
-Add an average rating from other users.
-[]    .show your ratings and reasons, and an average of the other user's ratings.
+[]    .Add an average rating from other users.
-[]  -sections:
+[x]  -sections:
-[]    .make sure to add the view check mark from font awesome to the section view []  -user page?
+[x]    .make sure to add the view check mark from font awesome to the section view []  -user page?
       .allow admins to change the status of another user to flatiron student